leodev12345/vim-dotfiles-linux/README.md

 let &shell='wsl.exe'
 ```

-You might need to change certain file type icons in `plugged/vim-devicons/plugin/webdevicons.vim` using the [Nerd Fonts cheat sheet](https://www.nerdfonts.com/cheat-sheet) to get them to look exacly like in screenshots
+You might need to change certain file type icons in `plugged/vim-devicons/plugin/webdevicons.vim` using the [Nerd Fonts cheat sheet](https://www.nerdfonts.com/cheat-sheet) to get them to look exacly like in the screenshots